scipp/scipp/docs/about/roadmap.rst

 Overview
 --------

-As of spring 2021 scipp is still in an "early preview" state.
+As of summer 2021 scipp is still in an "early preview" state.
 The overall plan for the coming releases is to:

 - Consolidate the existing generic functionality.